htdebeer/pandocomatic/documentation/pandocomatic_configuration.md

 2. Then pandocomatic mixes in the configuration files named `pandocomatic.yaml` found in the data directories in the following order:

-   - The configuration file in the *pandocomatic data directory* specified on the command line with option "--data-dir" or "-d".
+   1. The configuration file in the *pandocomatic data directory* specified on the command line with option "--data-dir" or "-d".
-   - The configuration file in the *pandoc data directory*, if it exists.
+   2. The configuration file in the *pandoc data directory*, if it exists.
       Otherwise, as a fall-back, the current working directory is used.
 Note, a missing pandoc data directory is likely a sign of a broken pandoc installation.
 3. Finally, the configuration file given on the command line with the "--config" or "-c" option is mixed in.

+Pandodomatic always constructs the configuration hierarchy in this exact order, skipping any configuration that's missing.
+Thus, the default configuration is extended first by the configuration from pandocomatic's data directory, then by the configuration from pandoc's data directory, and finally by the configuration specified with the `--config` option.

 If you run pandocomatic with command-line option `--verbose`, it should print this configuration hierarchy.